-Beyond a beautifully and carefully choreographed demonstration, with unusual dancers and hypnotizing music, the Semâ ceremony is front and foremost a religious performance with highly spiritual meaning.
+Beyond a beautifully and carefully choreographed demonstration, with unusual dancers and hypnotizing music, the Semâ ceremony by the Whirling Dervishes is front and foremost a religious performance with highly spiritual meaning.

 Who hasn’t seen a picture of flying white robs and wished they could witness in person the centuries-old ceremony?
 We for sure did and arranging an evening to attend such event was high on our Turkey trip planning.

 Thanks to its increasing popularity with visitors, it has become easier to find where to attend the Semâ ceremony.
 In Istanbul, the Galata Mevlevihanesi is the first original hall, located close to Istiklal Caddesi.
 The Grand Bazaar and the Press Museum are two other reputed halls, though the latter is currently being closed for restoration until end of 2015.
 Of note is the Hodjapasha Cultural Center set in a 15th-century old hammam.

 With our evenings in Istanbul quite full already, we decided to attend the ceremony during our stay in Cappadocia and went to the Sarihan Caravanserai 5 kms north of Avanos.
 Composed of a Turkish bath, sleeping quarters and a large open-sky courtyard, the caravanserai was built in 1238 and could accommodate camels, merchandise and merchants within its tall thick walls.

 The Sarihan Caravanserai has been restored and several rooms including sleeping quarters can be visited prior or after attending the Semâ Ceremony.
 The inside building where the ceremony is performed is beautiful, with high arches, large stone pillars.